Click here to return to home page

 The firm of King & Wilson were described as "Theatrical Photographers and View Publishers".
 King & Wilson operated from 8 Pier Arcade, Bognor from around 1915 until about 1930.The firm of King & Wilson were amongst the top half dozen picture postcard producers in Bognor during and after the First World War, but they also produced studio portraits.

 Some of the picture postcards published by King & Wilson carry a photographer's credit of "KING, PHOTO, BOGNOR".
-The photographer could have been Fred King (born 1883, Littlehampton), the son of Alfred King (born c1850, Isle of Wight), a professional photographer in Littlehampton who had he retired around 1910.
+The photographer could have been Fred King (born 1883, Littlehampton), the son of Alfred King (born c1850, Isle of Wight), a professional photographer in Littlehampton who had retired around 1910.

 [ABOVE] A photograph entitled "A Big Splash" published as a picture postcard by King & Wilson, 8 Pier Arcade, Bognor.
 The original photograph is credited to King.